Zohairk4help/Credit_Risk_Analysis/README.md

         Figure 5 shows that the high risk loan cases has 0.72 precision value and 0.33 recall value and low risk loan cases has precision value of 1.00 and 1.00 of recal value.
 F1 score is in favour for low-risk with the value of 1.00.
 Over-all, the accuracy score is 0.996.

          After seeing the results, it is concluded that there is reasonable number of higher-risk of false positives cases.
-The recall value is in favour for high risk that means that there is
+The recall value is in favour for high risk that means that there is reasonable number of higher risk as that of calculated.
+Thus, this model is efficient in producing a reasonable result.